SamuelBrand1/MpoxUK/README.md

 ### Quick start for inference

-1. Download [Julia version 1.8.3](https://julialang.org/downloads/oldreleases/).
-Other versions will require more recent versions of the dependencies than in the versions in `Project.toml` and `Manifest.toml` that were used to generate this modelling.
+1. The code in this repository runs with Julia version 1.8.
+This can be added locally using `juliaup`, e.g. `juliaup add 1.8`, then write `julia +1.8 ...` for executing code.
+Other julia versions will require more recent versions of the dependencies than in the versions in `Project.toml` and `Manifest.toml` that were used to generate this modelling.
-2. Clone this repository.
+3. Clone this repository.
-3. Start the Julia REPL.
+4. Start the Julia REPL.
-4. Change working directory to where this repo is cloned.
+5. Change working directory to where this repo is cloned.
-5. Enter `Pkg` mode by pressing `]`
+6. Enter `Pkg` mode by pressing `]`
-6. Activate the environment for `MpoxUK` and download the underlying dependencies.
+7. Activate the environment for `MpoxUK` and download the underlying dependencies.
     > pkg> activate . \
     > pkg> instantiate
-7. The script `mpx_inference.jl` covers running the inference methodology.
+8. The script `mpx_inference.jl` covers running the inference methodology.
 The script loads the underlying case data into a two column matrix `mpxv_wkly` where rows are weeks and first column is reported MSM cases and second column is reported non-MSM cases.
 The Monday date for each week is given as a `Vector{Date}` array `wks`.

 ### Other scripts